argoproj/argo-cd/docs/developer-guide/releasing.md

 prefix, so just specify it as `v1.6.0-rc2` for example.
 The `<remote name>` specifies the name of the remote used to push to the GitHub repository.

-If you omit the `<release notes path>`, an editor will pop-up asking you to enter the tag's annotation so you can paste the release notes, save, and exit.
+If you omit the `<release notes path>`, an editor will pop up asking you to enter the tag's annotation, so you can paste the release notes, save, and exit.
 It will also take care of temporarily configuring the `core.commentChar` and setting it back to its original state.